tradecloud/tradecloud-docs-api-v2/buyer/issue/README.md

 * `lines`: a purchase order contains one or multiple lines
 * `line`: a purchase order line which contains at least the position, item and delivery schedule.
 It is structured as a JSON element in the `lines` JSON array.
 * `position`: the required line position identifier within the purchase order
 * `row`: the optional row label for this position.
 Only use a row when there is a distinction between position and row in your ERP system.
-The row will only be displayed in the portal.
+Do NOT use row as identifier.

 {% hint style="warning" %}
 `lines.position` should be unique within the order and never change.
 Never renumber or re-use `position` numbers.